gary-archer/oauth.blog/README.md

 | ./deploy-local.sh | Run in deployed mode locally using http://localhost:3001 |
 | ./deploy-aws.sh | I use this to deploy static content to AWS Cloudfront |

-## Code Consolidation

-- Complete TypeScript update
-- Use modules
-- Avoid dangerouslySetInnerHTML

-## Content

-- Look more into blog themes and layouts
-- Improve text formatting to match current blog

 ## Tasks

+- Improve text formatting to match existing blog content

-- Navbar with links to Main Index / Quick Start / About Me In mobile layouts, the `layout.js` file should render these links last
+- Navbar with links to Main Index / Quick Start / About Me In large layouts this should be fixed on the right hand side In mobile layouts, the `layout.js` file should be after other content

 - PRISM Toolbar with Copy to Clipboard
   Feels like I need to implement some tricky code to do this